China: Hotel collapse leaves several people dead | DW | 13.07.2021

 The hotel had collapsed on Monday afternoon.

-Rescue workers rushed to the now-destroyed budget Siji Kaiyuan hotel and pulled at least 7 survivors from the rubble.
+Rescue workers rushed to the now-destroyed budget Siji Kaiyuan hotel and pulled at least seven survivors from the rubble.
 More than 600 emergency personnel and 120 vehicles mobilized for the rescue operation.

 Cranes, ladders and other equipment, along with rescue dogs, were used to find those trapped under the rubble.